simpeg/simpeg/CONTRIBUTING.rst

 - All reviewer comments (if any) have been addressed.
 - A developer approves the PR.

-After all these steps are satisfied, a ``@simpeg-admin`` will merge your pull request into the main branch (feel free to ping one of us on github).
+After all these steps are satisfied, a ``@simpeg/simpeg-admin`` will merge your pull request into the main branch (feel free to ping one of us on github).

 This being said, all simpeg developers and admins are essentially volunteers